 There’s no need to be confused or feel guilty when your baby is crying for no reason.
-It is one of the most common signs baby has colic.
+It is one of the most common signs a baby has colic.
 Don’t know what colic is?
 Find out what causes it, the symptoms to look out for, and how to relieve colic in babies.

 Babies cry a lot, and that’s a fact.
-But what separates a typical “cry” for babies is that colic is when there’s no apparent reason why your baby is crying.
+But what separates a typical “cry” for babies is that colic is when there’s no apparent reason for your baby crying.
 Johns Hopkins Medicine emphasizes colic as nonstop crying for more than 3 hours a day, happening more than three days a week, and happening for more than three weeks.

-This definition is born from the research of a paediatrician named Dr. Morris Wessel.
+This definition is born from the research of a paediatrician named Dr Morris Wessel.
 Colicky babies are usually diagnosed when they meet the “Rule of 3’s,” also known as the Wessell Criteria.

 It’s pretty common among newborns and occurs in 1 in 5 babies.
 Experts say that colic is harmless as long as their nutritional needs are met.
 Colic also can go away on its own once the baby is around 3 to 4 months.
 But in some cases, it can last until 6 months.

 What Causes Colic?